propeldata/ui-kit/README.md

 ## Usage

-The components in the Propel UI Kit are available in two modes: "dumb" and "smart".
-The "dumb" mode is a simpler version of the component, suitable for users who want to quickly build basic visualizations.
-The "smart" mode is a more advanced version of the component, which offers more flexibility and customization options for more complex visualizations.
+The components in the Propel UI Kit are available in two modes: "Static" and "Connected".
+The "Static" mode is a simpler version of the component, suitable for users who want to quickly build basic visualizations.
+The "Connected" mode is a more advanced version of the component, which offers more flexibility and customization options for more complex visualizations.

 Overall, the Propel UI Kit is a powerful tool for front-end developers who want to create engaging, user-friendly data visualizations with ease.

-### Dumb Mode
+### Static Mode

-In the "dumb" mode, the component will only display the data you provide and won't fetch any additional data in the background.
+In the "Static" mode, the component will only display the data you provide and won't fetch any additional data in the background.
 Let's take our [@propeldata/react-time-series](link to time series readme) component as an example.
 If you want to fetch the data on your own instead of delegating it to the library, you can do so using the following JavaScript code:

 ```javascript
 import { TimeSeries } from '@propeldata/react-time-series'